Admitted Students: Class of 2021

 Congratulations on your offer of admission to the Stanford School of Medicine's Master of Science in PA Studies Program!

 What to do next:

-1. Notify the Program of your decision by email within 2 weeks (PAadmissions@stanford.edu).
+1. Notify the Program of your decision by email by the date noted on the invitation (PAadmissions@stanford.edu).

-All candidates offered admission must inform the Program of their decision to accept or decline their offer within two weeks of the date on their offer of admission letter.
+All candidates offered admission must inform the Program of their decision to accept or decline their offer by the date noted on their offer of admission letter.

 Office of PA Education